-In this OVA model of allergic asthma, treatment with RPT193 in two of two independent experiments with ten mice per experimental arm also led to statistically significant decreases in the levels of CCL17 and CCL22 (p<0.05 at high dose of RPT193, 24 hours after challenge), chemokines that are secreted by inflamed cells that serve to recruit Th2 cells.
-This observation suggests that RPT193 is not only able to directly block Th2 cell recruitment, but that, by doing so, the level of overall inflammation is decreased, reducing the secretion of these cytokines and the further recruitment of Th2 cells.
+In this OVA model of allergic asthma, mice treated with RPT193 showed statistically significant decreases in the levels of CCL17 and CCL22 (p<0.05 at high dose of RPT193) chemokines that are secreted by inflamed cells that serve to recruit Th2 cells.
+This observation suggests that RPT193 is not only able to directly block Th2 cell recruitment, but that by doing so, the level of overall inflammation is decreased, reducing the secretion of these cytokines and the further recruitment of Th2 cells.
 Reduction of the CCR4 ligands, CCL17 and CCL22, has also been observed in patients treated with other Th2-targeting approaches, such as dupilumab, demonstrating the clinical relevance of our preclinical findings with RPT193.